ConnorChristensen/TuneBase/README.md

 ## Getting started
 When the app first opens up, a file browser will pop up.
 Use that browser to select the file **iTunes Library.xml**.
-For locating the iTunes Library file, please consult the iTunes Library section
+For locating the iTunes Library file, please consult the iTunes Library section.

-After you select the file, it will not ask for it again.
+After you select the file, it will remember where it is stored and will not ask for it again.

-Since the app is not focused on running quickly, please be patient while it extracts all the information from the iTunes library.
+Please be patient while it extracts all the information from the iTunes library.
 The time it takes to load depends on the size of your iTunes Library.
-For me, the few thousand songs I have takes the app about 8 seconds to load.
+For me, around 5,000 thousand songs I have takes the app about 8 seconds to load.

-After it extracts the information from the iTunes Library, it will store it in a database.
+After it extracts the information from the iTunes Library, it will store it in an internal database.
-The app loads almost instantly when pulling information from the database.

 ## Data Storage
 * The app will not damage any information on your iTunes Library, as it only reads from the file.
 * There is no guarantee that the data will be maintained through the different versions of this software.
-* This app will never collect any of your information, the app does not need an internet connection to run.
+* All the information stored in the app will be kept private.
+The app does not even make a connection to the internet.

 ## iTunes Library